 Further help with practical and financial support:

-- Maggie's Centres – You can get confidential advice about benefits you may be entitled to by contacting a Maggie's Benefits Adviser at your local Maggie's Centre.
+- Maggie's – You can get confidential advice about benefits you may be entitled to by contacting a Maggie's Benefits Adviser at your local Maggie's Centre.

 - Macmillan Cancer Support – A Macmillan Benefits Adviser can offer specialist advice including information on beneﬁts, insurance, tax credits, grants and loans.
 Call 0808 808 00 00 (Monday to Friday, 9am–8pm).

 - Citizens Advice – Citizens Advice provides free independent and conﬁdential advice online and in over 3500 locations in the UK.